a-n-t-h-o-n-y/XenSequencer/docs/user_guide.md

 1. [Contact and Support](#contact-and-support)

 ## Overview
-- Monophonic step sequencer VST plugin.
+- Monophonic Step Sequencer
-- Unique sequence creation tools.
+- VST3 Plugin
+- Sequence Creation Tools

 ## Getting Started
 - Build from source, or download the latest release from the [releases page](https://github.com/a-n-t-h-o-n-y/XenSequencer/releases).
-- Place `XenSequencer.vst3` folder in your system's VST3 plugin directory.
+- Place the XenSequencer VST in your system's VST3 plugin directory.
    - If using the pre-built VST, MacOS will have an 'unverified developer' warning.
-To get around this, build from source, or google "macos unverified developer vst3".
+To get around this, build from source, or search "MacOS unverified developer VST3".
-- Open the plugin in your DAW with an instrument on a separate track.
+- Open the plugin in your DAW and a MIDI instrument.
-- Route MIDI output from the XenSequencer into the instrument and enable monitoring of the instrument.
+- Route MIDI output from the XenSequencer into the instrument.

 ### User Interface
 - Phrase Timeline